 Program inspires leaders to keep moving region forward

-A cohort of 66 leaders from the public, private, and nonprofit sectors has been selected to participate in the Leadership Cleveland Class of 2022 starting this fall.
+A cohort of 65 leaders from the public, private, and nonprofit sectors has been selected as the Leadership Cleveland Class of 2023.
+(See roster here.)

-Leadership Cleveland is an intensive 10-month program that challenges senior-level leaders who have a passion for Cleveland to act on pressing community issues.
+Leadership Cleveland is an intensive 10-month program that challenges senior-level leaders who have a passion for Cleveland to improve the region for all residents.
 The program provides unique and meaningful opportunities for conversations and experiences that build knowledge, skills, and relationships.

 The class was selected through a highly competitive application process.
-The deep candidate pool included many established leaders eager to build on their professional, civic, and leadership roles.
+The deep candidate pool included established leaders eager to build on their professional, civic, and leadership roles.
+Class demographics include 36% who identify as BIPOC, 53% who work in the for-profit sector, with an even split between those who identify as male or female.

-The program begins with an opening retreat in September 2021 followed by monthly daylong sessions, a mid-year retreat, and small-group meetings throughout.
-In May 2022, the group will travel to another city to glean lessons that can apply to Cleveland.
-After a commencement ceremony in June 2022, participants will be better positioned to amplify the impact they and their businesses and organizations have on Cleveland.
+The program begins with an opening retreat in September 2022 followed by monthly daylong sessions at sites across Cleveland, a mid-year retreat, and small-group meetings throughout.
+In May 2023, the group will travel to another city to glean lessons that can apply to Cleveland.
+After a commencement ceremony in June 2023, participants will be better positioned to amplify the impact they and their businesses and organizations have on Cleveland.

-More than 2,500 community leaders have completed Leadership Cleveland in its past 43 years, joining a total of nearly 10,000 Cleveland Leadership Center alumni.
+More than 2,600 community leaders have completed Leadership Cleveland in its past 44 years, joining a total of more than 10,000 alumni of Cleveland Leadership Center programs.

-Other CLC programs engage civic leaders across the career spectrum, from high school students in the Look Up To Cleveland program to college students (Campus Cleveland), young professionals (On-Board Cleveland), mid-career professionals (Cleveland Bridge Builders), retirees (Legacy Leaders) and adults of any age (Civic Leadership Institute.
+Other CLC programs engage civic leaders across the career spectrum, from high school students in the Look Up To Cleveland program to college students (Campus Cleveland), young professionals (OnBoard Cleveland), mid-career professionals (Cleveland Bridge Builders), retirees (Legacy Leaders) and adults of any age (Civic Leadership Institute.
+CLC also presents the annual Accelerate: Citizens Make Change civic pitch competition each February, and the Spark: Grit to Great symposium on innovation in leadership each September.
+Registration is now open for this year’s Spark on September 1, 2022.

 # # #